JasonChong96/2019-ps1-JasonChong96/README.md

 ## Additional Considerations

 A graph with an invalid edge (i.e connected to a node that is not in the graph) is considered invalid and the BFS/DFS generators will not be initialized.
-This behaviour was chosen as passing in as doing this is considered as passing in an invalid input to the failable initializer which should result in `nil`.
+This behaviour was chosen as passing in an invalid graph should be considered as passing in an invalid input to the failable initializer which should result in `nil`.
 This conforms to the behaviour of the failable initializers as stated in the question for Problem 3.3.

 > PS1 Problem 3 Question 3